earlsabal/PhoneBuzz/README.md

 - APP_URL (linkToApp.com/play)

 Once deployed or ran locally, a user can view the home page and enter a phone number and set an amount of time for the call to be delayed.

+Be sure that the numbers entered are verified caller IDs on you Twilio account or that phone number may not receive a call.